Stochastik-TU-Ilmenau/jupy_rise_toolkit/README.md

 ### Generating a PDF

 Our pakcage offers two ways to obtain a PDF from a directory with at least one jupyter notebook.
+This is based on work from [Matthias Glock](https://github.com/matthias-g-) and modified code from [playwright](https://playwright.dev/python/).

 We recommend executing the script from console: